 Today, Toyota has carved out a large share of the global automobile market by selling affordable, fuel-efficient trucks, cars, and SUVs.
 It is also the second most profitable company in Japan, coming in just behind fellow Japanese car manufacturer Mitsubishi.
 What role, though, did Toyota’s logo play in the company’s success, and how did it come about?

 The first logo for Toyota came about as the result of a public competition.
 It was also during this competition that the name “Toyota” was suggested to replace the name “Toyoda”.
-The company went with the results of competition, changing their name to Toyota and choosing a blue and red, diamond shaped emblem as the company’s very first logo.
+The company went with the results of the competition, changing their name to Toyota and choosing a blue and red, diamond-shaped emblem as the company’s very first logo.

 Toyota debuted the new logo on their luxury vehicle, the Celsior, in October of 1989.
-Shortly thereafter, the new logo was found on every Toyota vehicle in production.
+Shortly after that, the new logo was found on every Toyota vehicle in production.